 Utena doesn’t always finish what she’s saying.
 She has different reasons.
 Sometimes she is interrupted.
 Sometimes she seems to find it unpleasant or otherwise a bad idea to continue.
-The cases that most interest me are those where she does not understand something: The gap in her words symbolizes a gap in her thoughts.
+The cases that most interest me are those where she does not understand something: The gap in her words reveals a gap in her thoughts.

 Episode 3.
 At the dance party, Touga asks Utena why she came, and she answers “In case you are....”
 She means in case you are my prince, but she’s not certain and doesn’t say it.
+Or she doesn’t want to give away her feelings because they are embarrassing.
+(It’s not because she fears they could be used against her; she doesn’t worry about that until after episode 33.)

 Episode 7.
 Utena has won the duel against Juri, her lost sword miraculously falling perfectly to slice Juri’s rose.
 She looks at the rose with the sword in its center and says masaka, “No way!”
 From her tone of voice, she means it more like “No way, was it....”
 She presumably means “Was it really a miracle?”
 I think she never comes to believe in her own power of miracles, despite the evidence.